ohmae/touch-icon-extractor/README.md

 <link rel="apple-touch-icon-precomposed" href="/apple-touch-icon-precomposed.png" sizes="80x80">
 ```

-If you want this information, write the following
+If you want this information, as following

 ```kotlin
 extractor.fromPage(url)